 Businesses might want to purchase life insurance for a number of reasons related to the health of the business and the employees.

 Businesses can be protected in the event that key employees, business owners, and shareholders die unexpectedly.
 Life insurance policies offset the costs of covering their responsibilities and finding a suitable replacement.
 They can only create a streamlined path for business succession.

 Life insurance policies on individuals can improve company morale and help families in the unfortunate event of death.
 The payout of a policy can offset outstanding debts, pay for funeral expenses, and provide after-death care for individuals dependent on the person’s income.

 What Kinds of Life Insurance Can My Business Pay For?

-Businesses can purchase life insurance that covers a specific term or life insurance that covers whole life.
+Businesses can purchase life insurance that covers a specific term (example: 10 years), or whole life insurance and estate planning life insurance that covers whole life.
 Understanding the difference between these types of policies can help you consider the benefits of having your business pay for your life insurance.

 Term Life Insurance

 Term life insurance covers you for a specific period of time, usually 10 or 20 years, but the term can be adjusted as needed.
 You can even extend term life insurance if you surpass the policy period.

 Term life insurance helps do things like replacing lost income and providing a safety net for beneficiaries and covering the cost of after-death expenses.